Last updated March 24, 2021

-California Civil Code Section 1798.83 permits users of the Website who are California residents to request certain information regarding its disclosure of personal information to third parties for their direct marketing purposes.
+In addition to CCPA, California Civil Code Section 1798.83 permits users of the Website who are California residents to request certain information regarding its disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please detail your request with this form or write us at:

 Atlas Obscura Privacy Rights

 In the Event of Merger, Sale, or Bankruptcy